redshift-tools/redshift-csv-loader/README.md

 Yes, you can PM me here or email at `alex_buz@yahoo.com`.
 I'll get back to you within hours.

+#Oracle FAQ.

+####What's your experience with Oracle Database?
+20+ Years of Oracle PL/SQL Developent.

+####What data integration tools for Oracle have you created?

+####Do you have any Oracle Certifications?
+Yes, Oracle OCA

-##Employment FAQ
+#Employment FAQ

 ####Are you available for hire?
-Yes, I'm available to contract work.
+Yes, I'm available for full-time or part-time contract work.

 ####Are you eligible to work in USA for any employer?
 Yes, I have a Green Card.